 When Trigonometric Formulas Are Used

 These formulas are used to simplify trig expressions, solve trig equations, find exact values, and support calculus work such as derivatives, integrals, and substitutions.
 They also appear in physics and engineering whenever a problem involves rotation, waves, oscillation, or periodic motion.
+In practice the workflow is steady: identify the pattern, check the condition, choose the matching identity, then simplify slowly enough that the signs stay correct.

 Need help with a problem?